makerdao/community/governance/votes/Executive Vote - December 9, 2022.md

 Please review the [discussion thread](https://forum.makerdao.com/t/parameter-changes-proposal-ppg-omc-001-24-november-2022/18925#dai-savings-rate-adjustment-3) containing information about the DAI Savings Rate Adjustment to inform your position before voting.

 For more information on the DAI Savings Rate please refer to the documentation [here](https://manual.makerdao.com/parameter-index/core/param-dai-savings-rate).

+### Starknet Bridge Limit Increase

+As per this [request](https://forum.makerdao.com/t/executive-inclusion-starknet-bridge-limit/18905) from the Starknet Engineering Core Unit (SNE-001) Facilitator the following change will be made to the Starknet Bridge Limit if this proposal passes.

+* Increase the Starknet Bridge Limit by 800,000 DAI from 200,000 DAI to **1 million DAI**.

+Governance has [pre-approved](https://vote.makerdao.com/polling/QmUnhQZy) a maximum limit for the Starknet Bridge of 5 million DAI.

 ## Review